 No expense has been spared, with bespoke distillery equipment imported from Scotland and Germany.
 Aptly named due to their alternatively fast and furious, or soft and slow distilling, ‘Roaring Meg’ and ‘Gentle Annie’ are the glowing copper round-bellied stills that do the brunt of the work on level two of this workspace.

-Entering the cool, dark storage room where The Cardrona Single Malt Whisky lies sleeping as it begins its ten years of maturing, feels almost like entering a hushed church, and the family owners admit to having used it as a wedding venue once, albeit a very tiny one.
-The casks used for the freshly distilled spirit have all come a long way from home to be in Cardrona Valley, and shipped from the USA and Spain, they were previously used for storing bourbon and sherry respectively, as is the tradition for making Single Malt Whisky.
-Desiree and Ash will tell you it’s important to use these ‘seasoned’ casks, as it means the strong wood flavour, for which bourbon particularly is known, has been stripped from the oak, leaving the beautiful soft sugars and delicate aromas, the hallmarks of well-made Single Malt.
+Entering the cool, dark storage room where The Cardrona Single Malt Whisky lies sleeping as it begins its ten years of maturing feels almost like entering a hushed church, and the family owners admit to having used it as a wedding venue once, albeit a very tiny one.
+The casks used for the freshly distilled spirit have all come a long way from home to be in Cardrona Valley and shipped from the USA and Spain.
+They were previously used for storing bourbon and sherry, respectively, as is the tradition for making Single Malt Whisky.
+Desiree and Ash will tell you it’s essential to use these ‘seasoned’ casks, as it means the strong wood flavour, for which bourbon particularly is known, has been stripped from the oak, leaving the beautiful soft sugars and delicate aromas, the hallmarks of well-made Single Malt.

 Words by Rosie Morrison & Photography by Anna Briggs